Ceremonies for Life Death

 We'll schedule a time to meet, ideally within 24 hours, so you and other important family or friends can share ideas for what to include and not to include in the ceremony.
 You'll share stories about the deceased, photos, memories, and life facts.
 My approach is to portray the person as they truly were, "warts and all," so a wide range of stories is welcome.
 We'll talk about what was important to your loved one, how to honor that, and how to include people who want to participate in the ceremony.
 This meeting usually lasts a couple of hours.
 If it's more convenient, you can also use digital forms of mine to collaborate with others, and online meetings for those at a distance.
 At this point you can decide how involved you want to be in creating and reviewing the ceremony.
 Some people find it helpful to stay involved; others find their energy and emotions are elsewhere.

-For immediate funerals, I will have created an outline of the ceremony for you to review within about 12 hours or by the next morning.
+For immediate funerals, I will create an outline of the ceremony for you to review within about 12 hours or by the next morning.
 It will indicate the major ceremonial elements and what happens when.
-I will also be communicating with your Funeral Director or cemetery liaison to ensure s/he is in the loop on the ceremony and flow of events.
+I will also communicate with your Funeral Director or cemetery liaison to ensure s/he is in the loop on the ceremony and flow of events.

 While you review the overall elements of the ceremony, I begin writing the celebrant's welcome, an opening reflection on the values and lasting impact of the deceased, some or all of a eulogy, and a closing benediction of sorts.
 I may also come up with wording for an ash scattering, interment, committal, and any other funeral rituals that will be occurring.
 If we are incorporating music and/or poetry, I might find songs, poems, or readings that reflect the interests of the deceased, and propose these to you to review.

 Once you've indicated any changes to be made to the overall flow of the ceremony, I make sure the written ceremony reflects those.
-When the initial draft of the ceremony is complete, I'll either read it to you in person, over the phone, or by recording an audio file for you to listen to.
+If I'm writing a eulogy, I'll either read you a first draft in person, over the phone, or by recording an audio file for you to listen to.
 This allows you to relax about details and simply listen.
 Is this ceremony appropriate to the life and legacy of your loved one?
 Afterwards, you'll let me know about any changes you'd like.

 The ceremony is being finalized.
 As the time of the ceremony approaches, I work more closely with your Funeral Director or the cemetery to ensure things will run smoothly.
 If there are changes to the funeral ceremony (people may decide to speak or not speak at the last minute depending on how they're feeling), we will coordinate as needed.